H&R Block (NYSE:HRB) Releases FY 2023 Earnings Guidance

-H&R Block (NYSE:HRB – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $3.70-$3.95 for the period, compared to the consensus earnings per share estimate of $3.46.
+H&R Block (NYSE:HRB – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $3.70-$3.95 for the period, compared to the consensus estimate of $3.46.
 The company issued revenue guidance of $3.54 billion-$3.58 billion, compared to the consensus revenue estimate of $3.41 billion.

+A number of brokerages have weighed in on HRB.
+StockNews.com cut H&R Block from a buy rating to a hold rating in a research report on Friday, August 19th.
+Barrington Research increased their price objective on H&R Block from $40.00 to $48.00 and gave the company an outperform rating in a report on Wednesday, August 10th.
+Finally, The Goldman Sachs Group increased their price objective on H&R Block from $20.00 to $22.60 and gave the company a sell rating in a report on Wednesday, August 10th.

 H&R Block Increases Dividend

+The business also recently announced a quarterly dividend, which will be paid on Monday, October 3rd.
+Investors of record on Thursday, September 8th will be given a dividend of $0.29 per share.
+This represents a $1.16 annualized dividend and a dividend yield of 2.56%.
+The ex-dividend date of this dividend is Wednesday, September 7th.
+This is an increase from H&R Block’s previous quarterly dividend of $0.27.
+H&R Block’s dividend payout ratio (DPR) is 33.53%.

-H&R Block declared that its Board of Directors has approved a share buyback plan on Tuesday, August 9th that authorizes the company to buyback $1.25 billion in shares.
-This buyback authorization authorizes the company to reacquire up to 17.5% of its shares through open market purchases.
-Shares buyback plans are typically a sign that the company’s board believes its shares are undervalued.
+H&R Block declared that its board has approved a stock buyback program on Tuesday, August 9th that authorizes the company to buyback $1.25 billion in shares.
+This buyback authorization authorizes the company to reacquire up to 17.5% of its stock through open market purchases.
+Stock buyback programs are generally a sign that the company’s board of directors believes its shares are undervalued.

-Several research analysts recently issued reports on the stock.
-StockNews.com lowered shares of H&R Block from a buy rating to a hold rating in a research report on Friday, August 19th.
-Barrington Research increased their price target on shares of H&R Block from $40.00 to $48.00 and gave the stock an outperform rating in a research report on Wednesday, August 10th.
-Finally, The Goldman Sachs Group raised their price objective on shares of H&R Block from $20.00 to $22.60 and gave the stock a sell rating in a report on Wednesday, August 10th.

-In related news, CFO Tony G. Bowen sold 64,741 shares of the firm’s stock in a transaction on Thursday, August 18th.
-The shares were sold at an average price of $48.35, for a total transaction of $3,130,227.35.
-Following the sale, the chief financial officer now directly owns 79,794 shares in the company, valued at $3,858,039.90.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+In other H&R Block news, VP Kellie J. Logerwell sold 6,500 shares of H&R Block stock in a transaction on Thursday, August 18th.
+The stock was sold at an average price of $48.77, for a total value of $317,005.00.
+Following the completion of the transaction, the vice president now owns 18,791 shares in the company, valued at approximately $916,437.07.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
 In other H&R Block news, Director Christianna Wood sold 12,580 shares of H&R Block stock in a transaction on Tuesday, August 16th.
-The shares were sold at an average price of $46.96, for a total value of $590,756.80.
-Following the sale, the director now directly owns 121,802 shares in the company, valued at approximately $5,719,821.92.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CFO Tony G. Bowen sold 64,741 shares of H&R Block stock in a transaction on Thursday, August 18th.
-The shares were sold at an average price of $48.35, for a total transaction of $3,130,227.35.
-Following the completion of the sale, the chief financial officer now owns 79,794 shares in the company, valued at $3,858,039.90.
+The stock was sold at an average price of $46.96, for a total value of $590,756.80.
+Following the completion of the transaction, the director now owns 121,802 shares in the company, valued at approximately $5,719,821.92.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, VP Kellie J. Logerwell sold 6,500 shares of H&R Block stock in a transaction on Thursday, August 18th.
+The shares were sold at an average price of $48.77, for a total value of $317,005.00.
+Following the completion of the transaction, the vice president now owns 18,791 shares of the company’s stock, valued at approximately $916,437.07.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 83,821 shares of company stock worth $4,037,989.
-Company insiders own 0.98% of the company’s stock.
+Insiders sold 133,821 shares of company stock worth $6,287,989 in the last 90 days.
+0.98% of the stock is owned by company insiders.

+A number of institutional investors and hedge funds have recently made changes to their positions in the company.
+State Street Corp raised its position in shares of H&R Block by 13.9% during the first quarter.
+State Street Corp now owns 7,889,986 shares of the company’s stock worth $207,444,000 after acquiring an additional 961,159 shares during the last quarter.
+Lazard Asset Management LLC raised its position in shares of H&R Block by 0.7% during the first quarter.
+Lazard Asset Management LLC now owns 5,944,998 shares of the company’s stock worth $154,807,000 after acquiring an additional 40,977 shares during the last quarter.
+Charles Schwab Investment Management Inc. grew its stake in shares of H&R Block by 186.5% during the first quarter.
+Charles Schwab Investment Management Inc. now owns 2,969,445 shares of the company’s stock worth $77,325,000 after purchasing an additional 1,933,031 shares during the period.
+Dimensional Fund Advisors LP increased its holdings in H&R Block by 1.4% in the first quarter.
+Dimensional Fund Advisors LP now owns 1,888,095 shares of the company’s stock valued at $49,167,000 after purchasing an additional 26,323 shares during the last quarter.
+Finally, Goldman Sachs Group Inc. lifted its stake in H&R Block by 0.6% in the second quarter.
+Goldman Sachs Group Inc. now owns 1,443,416 shares of the company’s stock valued at $50,982,000 after buying an additional 8,038 shares during the period.
+Institutional investors own 87.06% of the company’s stock.

 H&R Block Company Profile